claus/react-dat-gui/README.md

 ##### optional

 - `liveUpdate: bool` - Determines if live updates should occur, defaults to `true`
-- `labelWidth: number` - The width of the labels in pixels, defaults to `40`
+- `labelWidth: string` - The width of the labels in any valid CSS units, defaults to `40%`
 - `className: string` - The class name to set on the `DatGui` div
 - `style: object` - The style object to set on the `DatGui` div